 CoTeDe is an Open Source Python package to quality control (QC) oceanographic data such as temperature and salinity.
 It was designed to attend individual scientists as well as real-time operations on large data centers.
 To achieve that, CoTeDe is highly customizable, giving the user full control to compose the desired set of tests including the specific parameters of each test, or choose from a list of preset QC procedures.

-My vision is that we can do better than we do today with more flexible classification techniques, which includes machine learning, to minimize the burden on manual expert QC improving the consistency, performance and reliability of the QC procedure for oceanographic data, especially for realtime operations.
+I believe that we can do better than we have been doing with more flexible classification techniques, which includes machine learning.
+My goal is to minimize the burden on manual expert QC improving the consistency, performance, and reliability of the QC procedure for oceanographic data, especially for real-time operations.

 Why use CoTeDe

-- A custom set of tests, including user defined thresholds;
+- Custom set of tests, including user defined thresholds;

-- Two different fuzzy logic approaches: as proposed by Timms 2011 & Morello 2014, and using usual defuzification by the bisector.
+- Two different fuzzy logic approaches: as proposed by Timms et. al 2011 & Morello et. al. 2014, and using usual defuzification by the bisector;

 0.17 - Mar, 2016

 - Implementing fuzzy procedures inside CoTeDe, thus removing dependency on scikit-fuzzy. scikit-fuzzy is broken, hence compromising tests and development of CoTeDe.

 - Using external package OceansDB to handle climatologies and bathymetry.